-The title of today's article is in English, which means, "What you said you would do."
-[Do What You Said You Will Do].
-Of course, I always remind myself of the seven letters of the title to make it easier to memorize.
-I still find it very beneficial to me.
-I saw this word and its concept many years ago, and it is still vivid and trying to apply it to my life.
+Of course, even though I saw this word and its concept many years ago, it is still vivid and trying to apply it to my life.
+I always remember these seven letters to make them easier to memorize.
+I still find it is very beneficial to me.
 The promise we said is to keep.
-There are often cases where promises are overstated unconditionally, and group leaders are considered to be careful in small groups in the church.
+There are often cases where promises are overstated unconditionally, and group leaders in small groups in the church are considered to be careful of this.

-Of course, this phrase is very inevitable in the pastoral care of laypeople, and what they promised should be kept.
+Actually, this phrase is very inevitable in pastoral care in any situation, and what they promised should be kept.
 I found that there are several characteristics of people's failure to keep their promises.
 1) It is a case that some people have become accustomed to not keeping their promises.
 These people do it more often than others, but they may do it unconsciously.
 2) Some people are very busy and don't take appointments seriously.
 3) Some people use one excuse or another too often, like lip service.

 It is important to keep your word, but it is often easy to neglect.
 It's a big mistake.
-If we can't meet them on time, or if we can't keep their promise, we should be informed in advance.
+If we can't keep them on time, or if we can't keep their promise, we should be informed in advance.
 For example, if you say, "See you next time," wouldn't the other person wait?
-That's why Reverend Melvin emphasized this in the P.A.C.E. training manual as well.
-This is an important factor in the 'qualities' of caregivers, so it is not a problem that can be solved by lip service.
+That's why Rev. Melvin emphasized this in the P.A.C.E. ministry Training Manual as well.
+This is an important factor in the 'qualities' of caregivers, so it can't be the problem that might be solved by lip service.

-This is actually directly related to reliability.
-If we don't keep our time commitments, it will hurt our credibility, which is very basic in starting and continuing with each other's relationships, so they may not trust us from the start.
+This is actually directly related to trust.
+If we don't keep our time commitments, it will hurt our credibility, which is very basic in starting and continuing with each other's relationships, so they may not trust us from the beginning.

 I have an experience myself: I was supposed to meet someone the other day, but he said he would come soon, so I waited on the street for hours at night.
-I'm sure he knows I'm waiting, but he called me a few hours later and went straight home for one reason or another.
-It was a calling to me when he went home.
-Listen, I understand his situation, but I'm very unpleasant and angry.
-I thought about how much it would be nice if he called me in advance.
-Of course, it is true from a third party later, it is his habitual.
-The credibility is flawed.
+I'm sure he knows I'm waiting, but he called me a few hours later and said went straight home for one reason or another.
+It was the call to me when he arrived home already.
+Listen!
+I understand his situation, but I'm very unpleasant and angry.
+I thought about how nice it would be if he called me in advance.
+Of course, it is true from a third person later, and it was his habit.
+His credibility is flawed.